AmaneTsukishiro/AmaneTsukishiro/README.md

 NULL

 # Support
+If you would like to support my project, please purchase [my textbooks](https://amntksr.booth.pm/).

 I use MEGA Cloud Strage for writing scientific texts and programs.
 MEGA supports E2E Encryption, and offers extra storages at an affordable price.
 + https://mega.io/

-If you would like to support my project, please sign up for MEGA through the following affiliate link.
+You can also support me by signing up for MEGA through the following affiliate link.
 + https://mega.nz/aff=mCwAava20k0